I put together this at-home Harry Potter escape room for my 10-year-olds birthday party last weekend. It was such a blast and is easy to put together!

-An at-home Harry Potter escape room was a perfect quarantine birthday activity!
+An at-home Harry Potter escape room party was a perfect birthday activity!

 Over the weekend, my oldest son turned 10 years old.
 Since we are all at home and couldn’t do a party or a fun vacation for his birthday, I wanted to come up with some fun activities to do as a family at home.
 So I put together an at-home Harry Potter escape room!

 I did a post last week about ways to celebrate birthdays during quarantine (you can read it here if you missed it), and one of the suggestions was an at-home escape room.
 It seemed like something my son would love (he’s obsessed with treasure hunts of any kind), and making it Harry Potter-themed was the cherry on top.